 Following digital restoration, our team provides a range of conservation-approved framing options if the original frame is no longer suitable.
 Our specialist framers use acid-free materials to ensure the restored copy is safe from future deterioration, as well as optional museum glass, which allows for a clearer view and strong UV protection.

 A portfolio of options can be arranged for you to choose from, either based on the style of the original or new frames to suit your interiors or personal taste.
-You can find out more about professional conservation framing here.

 Protecting original photographs & new prints